Treblesteph/oh-data-source-template/README.md

 ### Under the hood

 Before starting to edit the code in this demo to create your own project, it may be useful to understand what the existing code is doing.

+- Upon arrival at the app, the user sees the homepage (the `index.html` file), on this page is a button which transfers the user to Open Humans for authorization
+- The user logs in to their Open Humans account, and clicks to authorize the app to add data, this directs them back to the `complete.html` file
+- As this page is loaded, an automatic, asynchronous data upload to Open Humans is triggered via the method `xfer_to_open_humans`
+  - `xfer_to_open_humans` takes the member ID (which was retrieved during authentication over at the Open Humans site), and runs the method `add_data_to_open_humans`
+  - `add_data_to_open_humans` runs with three steps:
+    - creates a dummy data file, for demo purposes only (using `make_example_datafile` method)
+    - deletes any previous files uploaded with this name (using `delete_oh_file_by_name` method)
+    - takes the file path, metadata, and user ID, and uploads to Open Humans (using `upload_file_to_oh` method)
+  - `upload_file_to_oh` performs the following steps:
+    - gets S3 target for storage
+    - performs data upload to this target
+    - notifies when the upload is complete

 ### Editing the template